 From there, I began my decent, once again seeing wildflowers, then dwarf pine trees, the full-size pine trees.
 I had the privilege to catch a rare glimpse of the legendary Goldenhorn Ram (https://en.wikipedia.org/wiki/Goldhorn).
 Lots of amazing legends associated with this beautiful animal.

 I terrified quite a few groundhogs as I passed through the valley on my way down the mountain.
 Many times, as I surprised the groundhogs, they would, in turn, scare me.
-When surprised, these animals make an ultra-high pitch scream, and sometimes dart right across your path to get back to their hiding place.
+When surprised, these animals make an ultra-high pitch scream and sometimes dart right across your path to get back to their hiding place.

 On my final stretch, the entire last day, on my decent to get off the mountain, it rained.
-Then it began to thunder as I began to cross my last mountain peak before my final decent.
+Then it began to thunder as I began to cross my last mountain peak before my final descent.

 I climbed up into a cave and waited for almost two hours for the flashes of light to stop.
 Taking cover in a mountain cave to avoid being struck by lightning.
 Quite an adventure in itself.